edumeneses/i3wm-configs/README.md

 ### theme

-Start with lxappearance and choose Dark Ark theme; then choose it in gtk-chtheme.
-In qt4-config, there is a dropdown menu setting to make qt take the GTK+ settings.
+Start with lxappearance and choose Dark Ark theme; Then choose it in gtk-chtheme;
+In qt4-config, there is a dropdown menu setting to make qt take the GTK+ settings;
+Get back to lxappearance to set the icons.

 ### Set pamac-manager to work